julia-otran/projector/Readme.md

    mklink /d src ..\..\..\..\core\native
    ```

+2. Install the NDI ® SDK (currently Version 6) in the default location.
+(You may change the default location,
+however if changed, adjusts should be made to the Visual Studio solution)

-2. First, generate the lib render JNI headers: (You may use the `Generate Headers` IntelliJ Run Config)
+3. Generate the lib render JNI headers: (You may use the `Generate Headers` IntelliJ Run Config)
     ```
     mvn compile -pl core
     ```
-3. Open `windows\native\LibRender\LibRender.sln` on Visual Studio
+4. Open `windows\native\LibRender\LibRender.sln` on Visual Studio
-4. On Visual Studio, compile LibRender dynamic library
+5. On Visual Studio, compile LibRender dynamic library
-5. Package the Windows jar (You may run the `Package Windows` IntelliJ Run Config)
+6. Package the Windows jar (You may run the `Package Windows` IntelliJ Run Config)
     ```
     mvn clean package -pl core,windows
     ```